l1npengtul/nari2d/docs/the-standard/src/Standard.md

 #### Rendering
 The renderer will be provided as a system, and we will provide many backends such as Godot or Bevy or WGPU through the use of backend abstraction crates.
-We will also have a bare abstraction crate that will provide a IMGUI-style renderer allowing plugging in of Nari2D into any place.
+We will also have a bare abstraction crate that will provide an intermediate style renderer allowing plugging in of Nari2D into any place.

 ### File Format

+#### File Extensions

+- Outputs:
+  - `.n2d`: A compiled Nari2D file.
+  - `.n2db`: A compiled Nari2D in binary format (embedded data)
+- Project Configuration
+  - `.n2d-manifest`: A Nari2D Manifest file containing author data for e.g. an editor
+  - `.n2ds`: Nari2D Script file
+- Plugins
+  - `n2dp`: Nari2D Plugin File

+#### Internal Format
+The configuration of a Nari2D file will be made in XML.
+For images, the TIFF should be used to provide cross-application layered information, with the final data being exported to either a PNG or embedded directly in the output file.

-#### Extension
+#### XML Format
-The extension for a Nari2D file will be `.n2d`.
+See